Assassination of Martin Luther King Jr.: Robert F. Kennedy speech

 During the day of the assassination while on the campaign trail for the Democratic presidential nomination in Indiana, Senator Robert F. Kennedy learned of the shooting before boarding a plane to Indianapolis.
 Kennedy was scheduled to make a speech there in a predominantly black neighborhood.
 Kennedy did not learn that King had died until he landed in Indianapolis.

 Kennedy's press secretary, Frank Mankiewicz, suggested that he ask the audience to pray for the King family and to follow King's practice of nonviolence.
 Mankiewicz and speechwriter Adam Walinsky drafted notes for Kennedy's use, but he refused them, using some that he had likely written during the ride to the site of the speech.
-The Indianapolis chief of police advised Kennedy that he could not provide him protection and was worried that he would be at risk when talking about King's death before the predominantly black crowd.
-However, Kennedy decided to proceed.
 Standing on a flatbed truck, he spoke for four minutes and 57 seconds.

 Kennedy was the first to tell the audience that King had died.
 Some of the attendees screamed and wailed in grief.
 Several of Kennedy's aides were worried that the delivery of this information would result in a riot.
 When the audience quieted, Kennedy acknowledged that many would be filled with anger.
 He said: "For those of you who are black and are tempted to be filled with hatred and mistrust of the injustice of such an act, against all white people, I would only say that I can also feel in my own heart the same kind of feeling.
 I had a member of my family killed, but he was killed by a white man."
-These remarks surprised his aides, who had never heard him speak publicly of his brother's death.
-Kennedy said that the country had to make an effort to "go beyond these rather difficult times" and quoted a poem by the Greek playwright Aeschylus: "Even in our sleep, pain which cannot forget falls drop by drop upon the heart until, in our own despair, against our will, comes wisdom through the awful grace of God."
-In conclusion, he said that the country needed and wanted unity between blacks and whites, and asked the audience members to pray for the King family and the country, again quoting the Greeks.

 Kennedy's speech was credited with assisting in the prevention of post-assassination rioting in Indianapolis on a night when such events broke out in major cities across the country.
 It is widely considered one of the greatest speeches in American history.